 Treatment for a newborn may include:

 Hydrops fetalis often results in death of the infant shortly before or after delivery.
-The risk is highest among the most premature babies and those who are severely ill at birth.
+The risk is highest for babies who are born very early or who are ill at birth.
+Babies who have a structural defect, and those with no identified cause for the hydrops are also at higher risk.

-Rh incompatibility, which can lead to this condition, can be prevented if the mother takes a medicine called RhoGAM at certain times during and after pregnancy.
+Rh incompatibility can be prevented if the mother is given RhoGAM during and after pregnancy.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.